jmeade11/FEWD/Class 9/codealong/README.md

 ```
 ###### Creating an Event Listener

-As a refresher on how we create an event handler, here's the basic syntax:
+As a refresher on how we create an event listener, here's the basic syntax:

 ```js